 Strengths

-Cleveland Park has many assets, if properly harnessed, could potentially position the community as a premier neighborhood for Washingtonians.
+Cleveland Park has many assets, that if properly harnessed, could potentially position the community as a premier neighborhood for Washingtonians.
 Logistically, Cleveland Park is located in Northwest DC, a quadrant that remains a highly desirable location for families and young professionals.
 It has a relatively low crime rate compared to other DC neighborhoods.
-It is easily accessible by bus or and most of the businesses are clustered around the Uptown Theater and National Zoo.
+It is easily accessible by bus or metro and most of the businesses are clustered around the Uptown Theater and National Zoo.
 All of these factors increase the marketability of the neighborhood.
-Cleveland Park is relatively small in comparison to other DC neighborhoods and can claim a strong community feeling. many civic groups that are active in the community, as well as the Cleveland Park ListServ These two elements constitute the structure of Cleveland Park’s internal communication.
+Cleveland Park is relatively small in comparison to other DC neighborhoods and can claim a strong community feeling.
+This feeling of connectedness has been perpetuated by the many civic groups that are active in the community, as well as the Cleveland Park ListServ.
+These two elements constitute the structure of Cleveland Park’s internal communication.
 The strength of this internal communication will make publicity for the public relations event both cost effective and efficient.
 In regard to external communication, Cleveland Park’s location can also be considered a strength.
 The close proximity of The Washington Post, allows for the possibility of publicity campaigns gaining national attention.
 Similarly, newspapers and media around D.C. are always looking for features on things to do around town, especially when they can report that the city or service is offering a discount.
 Cleveland Park can align publicity campaign with these media opportunities to maximize coverage.

 Weaknesses

 Overall, there is a lack of strong branding and visuals associated with Cleveland Park.
 On a few occasions, the Washington Post has run articles about businesses in Cleveland Park that have been forced to close down or move out due to high rent and opposition from civic groups.
 A few articles even labeled the Cleveland Park Citizens Association as “anti-business.”
 This is a misperception that needs to be acknowledged as part of the communications assessment.
 Another weakness is the low visibility of Cleveland Park.
 Cleveland Park can be considered an “after-thought” neighborhood.
-While it has some popularity, it is considered a “pricey” and not “top-of-mind” when discussing entertainment venues.
+While it has some popularity, it is considered a “pricey” and not considered “top-of-mind” when discussing entertainment venues.
 There are no promotional efforts or events currently in place to attract visitors.
 There is no palpable “cool factor” associated with Cleveland Park and the neighborhood is not salient in the minds of Washingtonians as a vibrant or desirable community.
 The public relations event will seek to reframe Cleveland Park in an effort to shore up these weaknesses.

 Opportunities